-How you define addiction determines the approach you will take in helping yourself or another.
+How you define addiction determines the approach you will take in helping yourself or others.
 This emphatically biblical approach represents an exposition of relevant scriptures resulting in the inevitable conclusion that addiction is a spiritual stronghold within which sin predominates.
 A brief survey of the numerous competing definitions of addiction is covered.

 The more like Christ we are, the more power we have over temptation and sin.
 Hence, Christlikeness is the goal for every student.
 (Proverbs 5:22, John 8:34, Romans 6:12/16, 8:29, 2 Peter 2:19).